-Kilmartin Museum.
-This project will renovate Kilmartin Museum into a modern visitor attraction and learning centre.
+- Kilmartin Museum - This project will renovate Kilmartin Museum into a modern visitor attraction and learning centre.
 The work will involve remodelling the existing buildings and adding a new extension.
-Improved visitor facilities will include a re-modelled shop, café with modern kitchen and overflow car park.
+Improved visitor facilities will include a modern kitchen and overflow parking.
 Outdoor interpretation and digital interpretation will enhance the quality of the visitor experience.

-Corrieshalloch Gorge Gateway to Nature.
-A National Trust for Scotland project to create a new visitor centre, constructed to form a gateway to Corrieshalloch Gorge and the Falls of Measach.
-New path networks with wayfinding and signage will be developed and car parking provision will be improved and expanded.
+- Corrieshalloch Gorge Gateway to Nature - A National Trust for Scotland project to create a new visitor centre, constructed to form a gateway to Corrieshalloch Gorge and the Falls of Measach.
+New path networks with wayfinding and signage will be developed and parking provision will be improved and expanded.

-Strathnaver Museum.
-This redevelopment project will conserve the historic church that houses the current museum and improve the visitor experience.
-In addition the project will secure the condition and integrity of the collections, extend outreach work across the area, increase the services offered on site, increase the number of staff and improve the retail and research spaces.
+- Strathnaver Museum - This redevelopment project will conserve the historic church that houses the current museum and improve the visitor experience.
+In addition the project will secure the condition and integrity of the collections, extend outreach work across the area, increase the services offered on site, increase the number of staff and improve research spaces.